uidoyen/xullnn.github.io/_posts/2018-11-7-public-protected-private.md

 *In this post, all discussions are under the context of instance methods.
 Things may get different when it comes to class methods.*

-When being asked the question: "What's the diffrences among public, protected and private method?"
+When being asked the question: "What's the differences among public, protected and private method?"
 We may answer:

 - Public methods are methods that are available to anyone who knows either the class name or the object's name.
 - Private methods are not accessible outside of the class definition at all, and are only accessible from inside the class when called without `self`.